Estate administration glossary

 Codicil

-A legal document designed to make a minor change to a Will, such as adding a legacy.
-It is not recommended to use a Codicil to make fundamental changes to an existing Will.
+A legal document designed to make a minor change to a will, such as adding a legacy.
+It’s not recommended to use a codicil to make fundamental changes to an existing will.

 Confirmation (Scotland)